alexteghipco/brainSurfer/README.md

 # FAQ
 - *Help!
 I can't seem to import data from volume space and I keep getting errors whenever I try!*
--If you need to convert data from MNI_152_2mm space to fsaverage space, you will need to install one additional repository. brainSurfer uses a novel fusion registration method available here (https://github.com/ThomasYeoLab/CBIG) for transforming between these two spaces.
+- If you need to convert data from MNI_152_2mm space to fsaverage space, you will need to install one additional repository. brainSurfer uses a novel fusion registration method available here (https://github.com/ThomasYeoLab/CBIG) for transforming between these two spaces.
 In my experience, the results are superior to other available methods.
 To learn more about how this approach works, see Ngo et al's under review paper, "Accurate Nonlinear Mapping between MNI Volumetric and FreeSurfer Surface Coordinate Systems".

 *Note1 This CBIG repository assumes you have freesurfer installed and makes use of some bash scripting through matlab.